 Experiential learning resources for the innovative educator

-I am never the most tech savvy person in the room.
+I am never the most tech-savvy person in the room.
 There is so much out there and it's always evolving.
 It's tough to know where to start and just when I feel I've gotten it, everything changes.

-Maps can be used for obvious projects such as trip planning, but it can be used in some unexpected ways as well such as storytelling, scrapbooking, and data collection for science experiments.
+Maps can be used for obvious projects such as trip planning, but it can also be used in some unexpected ways such as storytelling, scrapbooking, and data collection for science experiments.

 1) It's an innovative final product - A lot of projects end with poster boards.
 One problem with poster boards is that they tend to be cut and paste.
-There's little engagement depending on ho they're used.
+There's little engagement depending on how they're used.
 Putting information into Google Maps requires a certain degree of inquiry and problem-solving.

 2) The final product is shareable - one of the important principles of project-based learning is sharing the information with an authentic audience: relevant and public.
 You can easily share your Google Map by sharing the link via social media, embedding it in a website or blog, and personally inviting specific people by email to view it.

 3) Encourages community collaboration - Another important principle of project-based learning is getting the community involved by utilizing experts in the field and creating a usable final product that is of benefit to the community.
 Creating a usable map for others to use is ideal.
 Let's say a student creates a tour on Google Maps.
 Once the map is published, anyone looking to take a tour in that specific area could use the map as a guide.

 4) A tool for developing 21st-century skills - Technology is around.
 It's a part of life now.
 For students to be successful in the 21st-century workplace, I personally believe that we need to embrace technology and help our students learn how to navigate it.
 Google Maps is a great way to effectively utilize technology in the classroom as well as pose the opportunity to practice problem-solving, critical thinking, flexibility, collaboration, communication and so on.

 The following features are utilized regularly by my students for self-directed project-based learning end products.